dmalicia/dm-terraform/README.md

 Here is an example of a pull request that can recreate this arch using the atlantis automation with github webhook: https://github.com/dmalicia/dm-terraform/pull/42

-In this pull request it will be firing :
+In this pull request it would be firing :

  > 4 autoscaling for frontend with max 3 nodes each in 4 differente zones